 - Handsome Lech: Many fans who have met him in person talked about his habit of hitting on younger women.
 He would later start dating his wife while she was still in high school and he was in his early 40s.

 - Older Than They Look: Born 1962.
 No kidding.
 Check his Wikipedia.
 Appearing to be in his late 20s or early-to-mid 30s, he definitely doesn't look like he's in his fifties.
+We are absolutely sure he's not really a vampire, right?

 - One of Us: Attended Star Trek fan conventions when he was younger.